centrifugal/centrifugo/docs/content/faq.md

 ### Should I create channels explicitly?

 No. By default, channels created automatically as soon as first client subscribed to it.
-And destroyed automatically when last client unsubscribes from channel.
+And destroyed automatically when last client unsubscribes from a channel.

 When history is on then a window of last messages kept automatically during retention period.
 So client that comes later and subscribes to channel can retrieve those messages using call to history.